Career Opportunities

 Credential Matters

-All new tax team members must either be credentialed (CPA or EA), be on the CPA track or pass the Enrolled Agent exams within 6 months of joining the team.
-We offer expense reimbursements and bonus incentives for obtaining your CPA or EA credential.
+As mentioned elsewhere, all new tax team members must either be credentialed (CPA, CA or EA), be on the CPA track or pass the Enrolled Agent exams within 6 months of joining the team.
+We offer expense reimbursements and bonus incentives for obtaining your CPA, CA or EA credential.
 Once credentialed, we have a firmwide account with Sequoia CPE for earning education credits including ethics.
 Sequoia is nice because it is test-based, and you knock out a bunch of hours in short order.

 WCG also reimburses you for your annual state CPA licensure fees for one state.
 However, we don’t reimburse for individual AICPA membership and related organizations.
 That kind of stuff gets out of control quickly (and we are members of AICPA, NATP and NACVA as a firm).